Identifying mutations and rearrangements that may support a diagnosis for patients with tumors of the central nervous system (CNS)

-Identifying mutations and rearrangements that may help determine prognosis for patients with tumors of the CNS
+Identifying mutations and rearrangements that may support a diagnosis or help determine prognosis for patients with CNS tumors

 Identifying specific mutations and rearrangements within genes known to be associated with response or resistance to specific cancer therapies

-This test uses targeted next-generation sequencing to evaluate for somatic mutations and rearrangements (fusions and abnormal transcript variants) involving 187 genes associated with tumors of the central nervous system.
-This panel includes a DNA subpanel for the detection of sequence alterations in 118 genes and an RNA subpanel for the detection of rearrangements in 81 genes, including 104 known gene fusions and 29 known abnormal transcript variants.
-See Targeted DNA Gene Regions Interrogated by Neuro-Oncology Panel and RNA Targeted Gene Fusions and Abnormal Transcript Variants in Special Instructions for details regarding the targeted gene regions identified by this test.
+This test uses next-generation sequencing to evaluate for microsatellite instability (MSI) status, somatic mutations, and rearrangements (fusions and abnormal transcript variants) involving 160 genes associated with tumors of the central nervous system.
+This panel includes a DNA subpanel for the detection of sequence alterations in 89 genes and an RNA subpanel for the detection of rearrangements in 81 genes, including 104 known gene fusions and 29 known abnormal transcript variants.
+See Targeted DNA Gene Regions Interrogated by Neuro-Oncology Panel and RNA Targeted Gene Fusions and Abnormal Transcript Variants for details regarding the targeted gene regions identified by this test.

 Test Id | Reporting Name | Available Separately | Always Performed |